-It should be noted that unit commitment optimisation and minimum stable levels are not relevant for peaking plant when using an hourly model resolution and are therefore not included in the market model.
-These units are capable of starting up to operate for minutes rather than hours, and it would not be appropriate to impose a constraint in the market model that forces them to remain operating at their technical minimum stable level for an entire hour if dispatched.
-While these units do have minimum stable levels, on average across the hour they may be generating at a lower level due to changes in unit commitment.
+It should be noted that unit commitment optimisation and minimum stable levels are not strictly modelled for peaking plant when using an hourly or half-hourly model resolution and are therefore not included in the market model.
+These units can start up to operate for minutes rather than hours, and it would not be appropriate to impose a constraint in the market model that forces them to remain operating at their technical minimum stable level for an entire hour if dispatched.

 These peaking units also do not materially impact the annual gas consumption that would need to be reflected in the gas-electricity integrated market model.

-Therefore, to maximise the efficiency of the market model and not create computational burden that does not materially impact the results, minimum capacity factors (in the capacity expansion plan) and unit commitment decisions (in the time sequential modelling) are only imposed on generators that:
+Therefore, to maximise the efficiency of the market model and to ease computational burden, unit commitment decisions are only imposed in the time-sequential modelling on generators that:

-- Are required to be on-line for system security purposes. - Are involved in unit commitment constraints (such as "that at least two units must be on-line at all times) - Are likely to materially impact the level of annual gas consumption - Have limited flexibility to start up and shut down (such as coal-fired generation).
+- Are required to be on-line for system security purposes. - Are involved in unit commitment constraints to emulate a definite network requirement. - Are likely to materially impact the level of annual gas consumption. - Have limited flexibility to start up and shut down (such as coal-fired generation, CCGTs, and gas-fired steam turbines [GFSTs]).